 While the McLaren F1 was a sports car that went on to win the 24 Hours of Le Mans, the Porsche Carrera GT started out as a Le Mans racing project that was repurposed for the street.
 As with so many cars on this list, the Carrera GT's value is rising fast.

 What's better than a Lamborghini V8?
 Two Lamborghini V8s!
 The V16T is powered by a V16 engine created by welding together a pair of Lamborghini V8s which are installed in Marcello Gandini-designed body.
 Only 19 of these cars were made.

-7. Ultima Evolution Coupe
+Ultima Evolution Coupe

-The Ultima is a new car, not some dusty '90s relic, and like so many limited production supercars, it relies on a modified 1,020-horsepower Chevrolet Corvette's LS7 small block V8 engine to grant your 200-mph wishes.
+The Ultima is a modern car, not some dusty '90s relic, and like so many limited production supercars, it relies on a modified 1,020-horsepower Chevrolet Corvette's LS7 small block V8 engine to grant your 200-mph wishes.
 Catch: You (or someone you pay) have to assemble the Ultima.

 When this modified Porsche 911 Turbo first hit the streets in 1987, it was the fastest car in the world, with a top speed of 211 mph.
 This number suggests that the official factory rating of 469 horsepower is a gross understatement.

 Dodge Charger SRT Hellcat

-Flip-up doors, Italian V12 and 200 mph make the Diablo a can't-miss for anyone's coolest cars list.
+Flip-up doors, an Italian V12 and 200 mph make the Diablo a can't-miss for anyone's coolest cars list.
 Though the brand is currently part of the Volkswagen Group, the Diablo was developed when Lamborghini was owned by Chrysler Corp. as a pet project of then-CEO Lee Iacocca.